jzitelli/poolvr/README.md

 For instance, you can access the static `index.html` that you would obtain with method A via `http://127.0.0.1:5000/index.html`.

-Currently, you can configure the graphics and other aspects of **poolvr** via URL parameters.
+You can configure the graphics and other aspects of **poolvr** via URL parameters.
 Some of the recognized URL parameters are:

 - `useBasicMaterials`: defaults to `true`, which configures bare-bones, low-expectation setting "EGA" graphics for max performance and compatibility
-- `shadowMap`: defaults to `false`, shadows will be rendered as projected meshes.
+- `useShadowMap`: defaults to `false`, shadows will be rendered as projected meshes.
 If `true`, shadows are rendered via three.js shadow maps.